-Alzheimer’s disease and other related dementias are expected to affect about 13.9 million Americans in 2060, over double the number reported in 2014.
-Currently, about 1.6% of Americans suffer the effects of the disease, but that number is expected to grow to about 3.3% by 2060, using the population projections from the US Census Bureau.
-Alzheimer’s disease is currently the sixth leading cause of death in the United States, and the fifth leading cause of death among adults aged sixty-five years or older.
+Alzheimer’s disease and other related dementias are expected to affect about 13.9 million Americans in 2060.
+That is more than double the number reported in 2014.
+Currently, about 1.6% of Americans suffer the effects of the disease but that number is expected to grow to about 3.3% by 2060, using the population projections from the US Census Bureau.
+Alzheimer’s disease is currently the sixth leading cause of death in the United States and the fifth leading cause of death among adults aged sixty-five years or older.

 According to a new study by the Centers for Disease Control and Prevention, dementia affects more women (12.2%) than men (8.6%) over the age of 65.
 Numbers differ across racial groups as well: African-Americans and Hispanics have the highest rates of dementia (13.8% and 12.2% respectively), while Asians and Pacific islanders have the lowest (8.4%).
 These rates are expected to increase in the coming decades.

 Dementia and Alzheimer’s disease is a fear many people have as they grow older.
 Providing or finding the proper care for someone with dementia is difficult, and it is expected to get more difficult with the projected increase in demand.
 Aside from the sheer numbers, dementia patients can be exceptionally challenging.
 Caregivers for people with dementia have been shown to experience higher rates of depression, psychological stress, and even mortality as compared to those dealing with other conditions.
 This too can produce difficulties in procuring or providing quality care to dementia sufferers.

 And this is to say nothing of the family of Alzheimer’s and dementia patients.
-In addition to the stress of caring for a loved one without any proper training, many fear they are staring at their own future.
+In addition to the stress of caring for a loved one without any proper training, many family members fear they are staring at their own future.
 However, there is no reason to believe dementia is “inevitable.”
-While the effects of Alzheimer’s disease and many other types of dementia cannot be reversed, early detection is key in helping people and their families cope with the struggles of dementia and find appropriate care options.
-Genetic testing and counseling can also be helpful to both the patient and their care givers.
+While the effects of Alzheimer’s disease and many other types of dementia cannot be reversed, early detection can help people and their families cope with the struggles of dementia and find appropriate care options.
+Genetic testing and counseling can also be helpful, both for the patient and their care givers.
 Armed with early detection and genetic information, medical providers may be better able to implement preventative action which may help to lessen the effects or slow the progression of dementia.